adewunmisodiq41/riverbendkennel/README.md

 actually works reliably.
 If you need larger uploads later, revisiting the direct-to-client-storage approach (or compressing images client-side before upload) are the two paths to explore.

+## Homepage animation bug (fixed) + Homepage content editor (new)

+The scroll-triggered fade-in animation on homepage sections was causing a serious visual bug: with little or no real content added yet (no dogs, studs, litters, etc.), several short sections stacked up while still "waiting" to fade in, looking like one large blank dead zone on the page.
+The animation has been removed from the homepage entirely — all sections now render immediately and visibly.

+Also added: **Homepage content** (`/admin/homepage`) — edit the hero headline, subtext, and photo without touching code.
+This adds one more new database table (`HomepageContent`), so — like the other recent additions — remember to run `npm run db:push` after deploying this update.